ackPeng/esphome-docs/components/sensor/sen5x.rst

     - **index_offset** (*Optional*): NOx index representing typical (average) conditions.
 Allowed values are in range 1..250.
 The default value is 100.
     - **learning_time_offset_hours** (*Optional*): Time constant to estimate the NOx algorithm offset from the history in hours.
 Past events will be forgotten after about twice the  learning time.
 Allowed values are in range 1..1000.
 The default value is 12 hour
     - **learning_time_gain_hours** (*Optional*): Time constant to estimate the NOx algorithm gain from the history in hours.
 Past events will be forgotten after about twice the learning time.
 Allowed values are in range 1..1000.
 The default value is 12 hours.
     - **gating_max_duration_minutes** (*Optional*): Maximum duration of gating in minutes (freeze of estimator during high NOx index signal).
 Zero disables the gating.
 Allowed values are in range 0..3000.
-The default value is 180 minutes
+The default value is 180 minutes.
     - **std_initial** (*Optional*): The initial estimate for standard deviation parameter has no impact for NOx.
 This parameter is still in place for consistency reasons with the VOC tuning parameters command.
 This parameter must always be set to 50.
     - **gain_factor** (*Optional*): Gain factor to amplify or to attenuate the VOC index output.
 Allowed values are in range 1..1000.
 The default value is 230.